MicrosoftDocs/learn/learn-pr/azure/welcome-to-azure/includes/5-exercise-configure-app-service.md

 When you have more time, feel free to go through each section and explore the various options available.

-## How to change the App Service configuration?
+## How to change the App Service configuration

 The App Services has many configurable options available and group in sections of functionality.